 What stays with us isn’t always the most dramatic moment or the most perfect or the most curated.
 It’s often something subtle.
 Something that felt honest in a way we didn’t recognize at the time and likely can’t even explain once the moment has passed.

 Beauty also engages the dopamine system, creating a sense of anticipation, focus, and reward.
 That’s part of why certain images or environments feel energizing.
 They organize the visual field in a way that brings clarity, coherence, or ease.
-This is the quiet power of visual storytelling, whether through photography, architecture, interior design, or art.

 The allure of beauty leaves a trace.